Do you know how vital Vitamin D is?

 - Cardiovascular diseases

 - Autoimmune diseases – just to name a few.

 Because it is involved in so many important actions in the body, we recommend all our patients to use a dose of 10000 IU (International Units) for eight weeks as part of their health care regimen.

-Typically, it comes in a capsule or tablet formulation where one capsule contains 1000 IU of vitamin D. So yes, that’s taking ten capsules daily for the first eight weeks.
+Typically, it comes in a capsule or tablet formulation where one capsule contains 1000 IU of vitamin D. So, the suggested dose equates to ten capsules daily for the first eight weeks.
 Seems a bit excessive?
 That’s what all our patients say to us!
 What you need to understand is that most vitamin D supplements on the market were formulated at the beginning of our understanding of its deficiency, and a 1000 IU dose was considered sufficient.

 When one capsule is not enough

 Increasing research now shows that one capsule isn’t enough.
 For this reason, I recommend taking this vitamin in a liquid formulation.
 This has two benefits :

 - It’s more concentrated.
 Find a formulation where 1 drop is equivalent to 1000 IU, so you only need to use 10 drops in a glass of water daily.